SnapDrop/snapdrop/README.md

 ##### What about privacy?
 Will files be saved on third-party-servers?
 None of your files are ever saved on any server.
-Snapdrop doesn't even use cookies or a database.
-If you are curious have a look [at the Server](https://github.com/RobinLinus/snapdrop/blob/master/server/ws-server.js).
+Snapdrop doesn't even use a database.
+If you are curious have a look [at the Server](https://github.com/RobinLinus/snapdrop/blob/master/server/).
-But it does use Google Analytics.

 ##### Is SnapDrop a fork of ShareDrop?
 No. ShareDrop is built with Ember.
 Snapdrop is built with vanilla ES6.